SwishReal/UkCheats/README.md

 This simple mod adding some cheats functions in game!
 For use you need to install BepInEx and PluginConfigurator.
 It working on ULTRAKILL REVAMP_UPDATE

 # Functions
+* Almost all ULTRAKILL Cheats
+* Auto Complete Level
-All ULTRAKILL Cheats and Infinite Stamina
+* Infinite Stamina